 Other qualifications, evidence of excellence and relevant experience

-Relevant professional experience is desirable but not required.
+Relevant professional experience, for example in the field of migration, is desirable but not required.

 2. English language requirement

 Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.